dotCMS/dotcms-solutions-library/ai-search/README.md

 - Users require an intuitive interface to ask questions and receive concise, relevant information quickly.

 ## Key Features
-- Dynamic Query Handling: Users can type questions directly related to dotCMS, and the AI will provide instant answers based on existing content.
+- Dynamic Query Handling: Users can type questions directly related to their dotCMS website, and the AI will provide instant answers based on existing content.
 - Real-Time Search Results: The interface displays relevant search results alongside AI-generated responses, ensuring users have access to multiple sources of information.

 ## Implementation Steps